The name of the Tyrolean State Museum is referable to Archduke Franz Ferdinand of Austria

 Opening times

-Due to refurbishment works, the Ferdinandeum Innsbruck will stay closed from July 2024 till 2027.
+Due to refurbishment works, the Ferdinandeum Innsbruck will stay closed till 2028.

 More information